 More about this marker.
 This is marker Stop #1 on the Pistols, Plows and Petticoats Historic Driving Tour.

 Regarding Escudilla Mountain.
 At 10,955 feet, Escudilla Mountain is the third highest peak in Arizona.
 It is not known if the name is from Coronado’s 1540 expedition in search of the seven cities of gold or from Spanish shepherds from New Mexico searching for grazing lands, but the name is Spanish and means bowl or basin.
 These mountains were home to the last of Arizona’s grizzly bears.
 Famed mountain man Ben Lilly is reported to have wounded a grizzly and trailed it into a cave, then killed it with his knife.
 After taking measurements, following government standards of that time and shipping it to the Smithsonian, it is reputed to be the largest grizzly taken on the North American continent.

 Later the mountains became home to outlaws, such as Ike and Phin Clanton

 Source: The Pistols, Plows and Petticoat Historic Driving Tour Brochure.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 5, 2010, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 1,175 times since then and 3 times this year.
+It was originally submitted on October 5, 2010, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 1,284 times since then and 45 times this year.
 Photos: 1, 2, 3. submitted on October 5, 2010, by Bill Kirchner of Tucson, Arizona. • Syd Whittle was the editor who published this page.